-THIRD UNSUCCESSFUL DEMONSTRATION
+2ND UNSUCCESSFUL DEMONSTRATION

-- The student meets with the instructor and department coordinator to discuss educational options. - o The student must withdraw from the course.
-(If the occurrence is past the official
+- o The student meets with the instructor and department coordinator to discuss educational options. - The student will receive a performance grade of "F." and will not be cleared to attend clinical thus resulting in them failing the clinical course.

-\Failure to keep an appointment for a repeat skill demonstration is the same as an unsuccessful demonstration.
+^{}Failure to keep an appointment for a repeat skill demonstration is the same as an unsuccessful demonstration.